Bike riding in middle school may boost mental health, study finds

 While many forms of moderate-intensity exercise offer brain benefits, aspects of cycling give it a leg up on other physical activities, he says.
 "It engages all of these other parts of brain function, such as sensory perception," Reiss says.
 "You are looking at your hearing, you're balancing, you're navigating and turning.
 Oftentimes, you're doing it with someone else, so there's the positive effect of company or group activity."

-Reiss, who is a child and adolescent neuropsychologist, says he often prescribes exercise to his young patients, though not necessarily cycling.
+Reiss, who is a child and adolescent neuropsychiatrist, says he often prescribes exercise to his young patients, though not necessarily cycling.
 "I try to prescribe what they like to do," Reiss says.

 Of course, while exercise has powerful mental health benefits, it's not a panacea.
 For example, previous research has shown that adolescent girls are at higher risk of mental health problems like depression and anxiety than boys.
 The current study found that, while middle school girls reported increased well-being after participating in the cycling program, that increase "may just reach the kind of baseline level for male students," Walker notes.